-- members of pension or provident funds who have reached normal retirement age as stipulated in the fund rules, but have not yet opted to retire from said fund, and are subject to an involuntary transfer, are able to have their retirement interest transferred from a less restrictive to a more restrictive retirement fund without incurring a tax liability; and - the value of the retirement interest, including any growth thereon, will remain ring-fenced and preserved in the receiving pension or provident fund until the member elects to retire from that fund.
+- members of pension or provident funds who have reached normal retirement age as stipulated in the fund rules, but have not yet opted to retire from said fund, and are subject to an involuntary transfer, are able to have their retirement interest transferred to an equally or more restrictive retirement fund, fund without incurring a tax liability; and - the value of the retirement interest, including any growth thereon, will remain ring-fenced and preserved in the receiving pension or provident fund until the member elects to retire from that fund.
 This means that these members will not be entitled to the payment of a withdrawal benefit in respect of the amount transferred.

-The proposed amendments will come into operation on 1 March 2024 and apply in respect of years of assessment commencing on or after that date.
+The amendments come into operation on 1 March 2024 and apply in respect of years of assessment commencing on or after that date.